Sign In / Sign Out

 Disqualification is exercised at the discretion of the college or school.
 A student is notified of disqualification by the dean of the college and is not allowed to register in a fall or spring semester at the university.
 If the student has already registered for a future fall or spring semester, the registration is canceled.
 A disqualified student who has not already been absent for a semester may contact the college advisor to see if reinstatement is possible.
 A disqualified student may not attend as a nondegree student.
 If a disqualified student elects to attend another university or two-year college, any credits earned there will not affect the ASU cumulative GPA.
 A course repeated elsewhere will not result in a replacement of a grade earned at ASU.
 Disqualified students must consult with an academic advisor to determine eligibility to attend ASU in the summer session, to raise the ASU cumulative GPA.

 Select disqualified students may participate in the Co-enrolled Continuing Probation Program.
-See Probation.
+Information about this is available in the Glossary of Academic Terms, at Probation.

 Candidates for readmission who are not in academic good standing are subject to college review.